-In the event that positions of Chairman and Chief Executive Officer are held by the same person, on an annual basis the independent members of the Board of Directors will select a lead director from the independent directors then serving on the Board of Directors (the "Lead Director").
-The length of service as Lead Director is subject to the Board of Directors's discretion, but will be a minimum of one year.
+In the event that positions of Chairman and Chief Executive Officer are held by the same person, on an annual basis the independent members of the Board will select a lead director from the independent directors then serving on the Board (the "Lead Director").
+The length of service as Lead Director is subject to the Board's discretion, but will be a minimum of one year.
 The Lead Director has the authority to call meetings of the independent directors.
-Mr. Elkins served as Lead Director from February 2013 through May 2014, when Mr. Norby was appointed Chairman of the Board of Directors.

-The duties and responsibilities of the Lead Director include: (a) presiding at meetings if requested by the Chairman or in the absence of the Chairman, including presiding at executive sessions of the Board of Directors non-employee directors and executive sessions of the independent directors of the Board of Directors; (b) working with the Chairman and management in preparing Board of Directors meeting agendas and the need for special meetings; (c) facilitating communications between the Board of Directors and management and Board of Directors members' ability to influence Board of Directors meeting agendas; (d) advising and consult with the Chief Executive Officer and Chairman on matters related to governance and Board of Directors performance; (e) receiving, distribute to the Board of Directors and arrange responses to communications from stockholders; (f) assisting in optimizing the effectiveness of the Board of Directors and its independence from management; (g) serving as liaison between the Chairman and the independent directors; (h) meeting separately with each director at least annually; (i) evaluating the performance of the independent directors; and (j) performing such other duties as requested by the Board of Directors.
+The duties and responsibilities of the Lead Director include: (a) presiding at meetings if requested by the Chairman or in the absence of the Chairman, including presiding at executive sessions of the Board's non-employee directors and executive sessions of the independent directors of the Board; (b) working with the Chairman and management in preparing Board meeting agendas and the need for special meetings; (c) facilitating communications between the Board and management and Board members' ability to influence

+Board meeting agendas; (d) advising and consulting with the Chief Executive Officer and Chairman on matters related to governance and Board performance; (e) receiving, distributing to the Board and arranging responses to communications from stockholders; (f) assisting in optimizing the effectiveness of the Board and its independence from management; (g) serving as liaison between the Chairman and the independent directors; (h) meeting separately with each director at least annually; (i) evaluating the performance of the independent directors; and (j) performing such other duties as requested by the Board.
 The Lead Director shall be compensated for his services as determined by the Compensation Committee.